C0rWin/mcp-docker/README.md

 ## License

-This project is licensed under the terms of the LICENSE file included in the repository.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that is short and to the point.
+It lets people do anything they want with your code as long as they provide attribution back to you and don't hold you liable.
 ## Contributing

 1. Fork the repository